 By further expanding its flagship tool, Shift can better support social change efforts across the state, and we are excited to provide this added resource to the community.

 Community Facts will continue to be a tool designed by and for users working to advance social change in Colorado.
 To ensure that this latest expansion meets the needs of users working statewide, we are engaging stakeholders working in organizations across the state to ensure that the tool is tailored to meet the needs of communities.
-Shift is partnering with Bill Pawlak of 15 Degrees, who will use the findings from our stakeholder engagement to evolve the Community Facts experience and ensure that it meets the needs of its users.
+Shift will use the findings from our stakeholder engagement to evolve the Community Facts experience and ensure that it meets the needs of its users.

 As part of our statewide stakeholder engagement process, Shift is working to determine the different indicators and functionalities that will be most beneficial to communities with diverse data needs.
 Community Facts’ statewide expansion will include the standard, neighborhood-level datasets already included in the current tool, including indicators related to the health and well-being of communities.
 However, there will be additional datasets and functionalities included that address the specific needs identified through the stakeholder engagements.